PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/standalone_panorama/README.md

     For details on the other properties refer to [module's documentation](../../modules/panorama/README.md#virtual_machine).

+- `vnet_key`        - (`string`, required) a key of a VNET defined in `var.vnets`.
+This is the VNET that hosts subnets used to deploy network interfaces for deployed VM.
 - `interfaces`      - (`list`, required) configuration of all network interfaces, order does matter - the 1<sup>st</sup>
                       interface should be the management one.